Performing an Audit

 The following is an example of the scanning dialog when using a Keywedge scanner:

 In this example, the audit type is "Asset Move" with expected assets selected by a query.
 The query returns all 11 assets in the "New Jersey Labs" location.
-The audit form includes the fields Barcode Scanner, Auditor User Name, New Location, Custodian, and Location Notes.
-Here is how the form appears in the form editor:
+The dialog title names the source and destination ("Move Assets from New Jersey Labs to Seattle DataCenter"), and the form above the asset lists includes the fields Barcode Scanner, Auditor User Name, New Location, Custodian, and Location Notes -- these come from the Asset Move audit type's form, shown here in the form editor:

-To scan assets, place the cursor in the Scanned Barcodes field.
-The Keywedge scanner will type each barcode into this field.
-As each asset is scanned, it moves from the Expected Assets list to the Scanned Assets list.
-(In a blind audit, these lists are hidden.)
+To scan assets, place the cursor in the Scanned Barcodes box and scan with the Keywedge scanner -- each barcode it reads is typed into the box automatically.
+As each asset barcode is recognised, that asset moves from the Expected Assets list to the Scanned Assets list.
+(In a blind audit, both lists are hidden so the auditor cannot see what is expected or already scanned.)

-After scanning a location barcode and an asset barcode, the dialog looks like this:
+After scanning a location barcode and one asset barcode, the dialog looks like this:

 Pausing and Resuming

-You can pause scanning at any time by clicking OK to exit the dialog.
+You can pause scanning at any time by clicking OK to exit the dialog -- progress already scanned is kept.
 Resume later by opening the audit and clicking the

 Completing the Scan